io-poc/bns-poc/README.md

 ## Running with Docker

 Run the insecure-bank application with Docker.
+Update README

 Place Hdiv agent and license in the application root folder.